Jimmy Choo

 Jimmy Choo is owned by Capri Holdings.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Jimmy Choo “Not Good Enough”.
+Here we rate Jimmy Choo “It’s a Start”.
 These are a few factors influencing its score:

 • It uses few lower-impact materials.